nruhm/diarscription/docs/reference/audio/sample-d/gold-reference.md

 49
 00:02:49,810 --> 00:02:54,893
-[SPEAKER_05]: I think most of the common issues is what we're going to.
+[SPEAKER_05]: I think like most of the common issues is what we're going to.

 50
 00:03:00,712 --> 00:03:05,997
 [SPEAKER_05]: Probably look at bigger release with designer and cabin order and the builder service.
-# The vegas comment was not picked up
 [SPEAKER_05]: Probably a week after we get back here from Vegas

 51